aariani/Common_Bean_RNA-Seq_Coexpression_Network/README.md

             -i INPUTFOLDER, --input INPUTFOLDER
                                 The folder containing the Raw Coexpression data (Default: raw_coexpression)
-            --pcc               Do you want to export also the PCC value for the  gene??
+            --pcc               Do you want to export also the PCC value between genes??
 (Default: False) -t MINPCC, --threshold MINPCC
                                 Minimum threshold for the PCC.
 Values < than this values will be discarded (Default: 0.8) -o OUTPUTFILE, --output OUTPUTFILE